-The customary salary scheme provides (in short) that a director/majority shareholder (DMS) must pay a minimum salary per year.
+The Dutch ‘customary salary scheme’ provides (in short) that director/majority shareholders (DMSs) must pay a minimum salary per year.
 This minimum amounted to EUR 46,000 gross in 2020 and will amount to EUR 47,000 gross in 2021.
 If entrepreneurs are faced with a loss of revenue as a result of coronavirus, a lower salary may be paid temporarily in proportion to the loss of revenue.
 Please note that the salary may not be decreased with retroactive effect in respect of any salary already enjoyed.
-The further conditions for this measure will be announced by the government at a later stage.

 The effective date of the Excessive Lending Act has been postponed until 1 January 2023.
 This Act serves to cap loans between directors/majority shareholders (DMS) and their BVs at EUR 500,000 (excluding debts for owner-occupied properties).

 Entrepreneurs can claim the ‘entrepreneur’s deduction’ in their personal income tax return, provided they comply with the hours criterion (among other conditions).
 The hours criterion means that at least 1,225 hours per year (approx. 24 hours per week) are spent on the business.
 To prevent that entrepreneurs who work less due to the corona crisis lose their right to the tax relief, the hours criterion was relaxed.
-This relaxation has been extended and applies for the period from March 2020 up to and including June 2020.
-During this period the tax authorities will assume that entrepreneurs satisfy the hours criterion, even if that is not actually the case.
+This relaxation was extended and applied for the period from March 2020 up to and including October 2020.
+This relaxation also applied during the period from January 2021 up to and including June 2021.
+During this period, the tax authorities assumed that entrepreneurs satisfy the hours criterion, even if that is not actually the case.

 Banks are also prepared to help out if there is less financial room temporarily to comply with mortgage obligations due to a loss of income.
 It is possible to ask your credit provider for a payment holiday (for interest and repayment).
 In the case of mortgages with a repayment obligation, the loan repayment arrears may be immediately spread over (a part of) the remaining term of the loan.
-The period within which the payment holiday can be applied for has been extended.
-The entitlement to the tax deduction for mortgage interest will continue during the payment holiday.
-Please note that this will only apply if a payment holiday has actually been agreed with the mortgage provider.
+The period within which the payment holiday can be applied for has been extended up to and including September 2021.
 The mortgage provider will assess the request for a payment holiday for your mortgage payments.

-Moreover, if you have applied for a mortgage, the bank may ask you for a so-called corona statement, which will provide the bank with insight into the impact of corona on your business.
-With this statement banks wish to reduce the risk that the monthly mortgage charges cannot be paid.
+In addition, you may be asked during the mortgage application procedure by a bank or other credit provider to submit a corona or ‘prospects’ statement.
+This statement will provide banks with an insight into the impact of corona on the entrepreneur or employee.
+With this statement, banks or other credit providers wish to reduce the risk that the monthly mortgage instalments cannot be paid.

-Please note that this measure does not apply to entrepreneurs, tax payers who have already applied for a postponement and tax payers who already filed their tax return or did not receive an invitation to file a tax return.
+Please note that this measure did not apply to entrepreneurs, tax payers who had already applied for a postponement and tax payers who had already filed their tax returns or had not received an invitation to file their tax returns.

-The SEED Capital Scheme is intended to help innovative companies to obtain venture capital.
-Private entrepreneurs and the government have joined forces by providing loans to promising startups and scale-ups in technological and creative fields.
-In view of the corona crisis, the budget for this scheme will be expanded with EUR 32 million.
-Please note that use can only be made of this expansion if the application was submitted in the first quarter of 2020.
-This means that it is no longer possible to submit new applications.
+The SEED Capital Scheme was intended to help innovative companies to obtain venture capital.
+Private entrepreneurs and the government joined forces by providing loans to promising startups and scale-ups in technological and creative fields.
+Due to the corona crisis, more budget was made available for this scheme.
+It is no longer possible to submit new applications.

 In addition to the other credit possibilities, the Corona Small Credit Guarantee Scheme has also been presented.
 This scheme is intended for all credits from EUR 10,000 up to a maximum of EUR 50,000.
 The government will then guarantee 95% of the entire credit.
 The credit is intended as bridging financing.